splanck/vush/README.md

 - `unset NAME` - remove an environment variable.
 - `history [-c]` - show previously entered commands or clear the history.
   Entries are read from and written to `~/.vush_history`.
+  History size is controlled by the `VUSH_HISTSIZE` environment variable (default 1000).
 - `alias NAME=value` - define an alias or list all aliases when used without arguments.
 - `unalias NAME` - remove an alias.
 - `source file` or `. file` - execute commands from a file.